 Over 80% of the children who get NHL recover completely.
 The chances of successful treatment depend on the specific type, stage and grade of lymphoma.
 Your child’s doctor can discuss these details with you.

 If you have specific concerns about your child’s condition and treatment, it's best to discuss them with your child’s doctor, who knows the situation in detail.

-Provides information and emotional support to anyone with lymphatic cancer, their families, carers and friends.
+The Lymphoma Association provides information and emotional support to anyone with lymphoma and their families, carers and friends.

 - Voute PA, et al. Cancer in Children: Clinical Management.
 5th edition.
 2005.
 Oxford University Press.